wevm/wagmi/docs/core/guides/migrate-from-v1-to-v2.md

 ### Removed `getNetwork` and `watchNetwork`

-The `useNetwork` and `watchNetwork` hooks were removed since the connected chain is typically based on the connected account.
+The `getNetwork` and `watchNetwork` actions were removed since the connected chain is typically based on the connected account.

 - Use [`config.chains`](/core/api/createConfig#chains-1) instead to get `chains`.